build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 Embedding: [1.21875, 0.122558594, ..., -0.021362305]  # An array of length 1536
 ```

-To learn more about **LangChain**, including its use with vectors, I recommend referring to the book, ["Generative AI with LangChain" by Ben Auffarth](https://learning.oreilly.com/library/view/generative-ai-with/9781835083468/).
+To learn more about [LangChain](https://python.langchain.com/docs/get_started/introduction), including its use with vectors, I recommend referring to the book, ["Generative AI with LangChain" by Ben Auffarth](https://learning.oreilly.com/library/view/generative-ai-with/9781835083468/).
 This book provided valuable insights while I was learning about **LangChain**, and I have incorporated several of its narratives into this blog post.

 ## How Can We Store Embeddings?